DolphDev/Mac-Build-Your-Own-SSHFS/README.md

    * `mkdir _build;cd _build`
    * `meson ..` (if rerunning, `meson .. --reconfigure`)
    * `ninja` will compile it, and run the tests.
 If all should be good, there should be an `sshfs` binary in the _build directory.
-   * While this isn't distributable (as in, you can use it on other macs), this can be used on your system without issue.
-You can move/copy it to an file on path to use it as such.
+   * While this isn't distributable (as in, you cant use it on other macs), this can be used on your system without issue.
+You can move/copy it to an file on your $PATH to use it as such.
 Simply using basic alias can be a good option too.
    * Rebuilding - you may need to delete the sshfs binary, and run meson with reconfigure option.
 Than run `ninja`.
 If this doesn't work, just remove the _build folder and retry from the start.

 OPTION 2: Bash Script (TODO)